gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/02_branching.md

 ## Questions
 1. What is the purpose of creating branches in Git?
 2. Find a typo in the materials repo.
+For this
+   - Create a branch,
+   - Switch to the branch
-Create a branch, make the fix, and push it to the remote repository.
-What steps did you take?
+   - Edit the file to make the fix,
+   - push to the remote repository.

 ## Additional Resources